 Make the most of hot summer nights and bistro lights as you dine under the stars at these Toronto patios.

-Toronto is a city that comes alive in the nighttime, so much so that we would like to claim Canada’s title for the City of Lights.
+Toronto is one of the best nightlife cities and much of the credit goes to our dynamic patio scene.
 What makes a good nighttime patio?
 Are you searching for great eats; are you looking to imbibe, or both?
 Start there and the answer may be different in each neighbourhood and to each person, but I think what we are all looking for is a good vibe.

 We want to feel our environment and feel good.
 I am talking about good music (perhaps a little louder than we would hear at home) with a cold drink on a summer day, with a buzz in the air and a feeling of endless options in ways for the night to end.
 We want that magic captured in a patio to start or end that night, whether we’re dressed up or down.